Sweet Protection Ascender MIPS Review

 Our Analysis and Test Results

 The Sweet Protection Ascender is a reasonably comfortable helmet and is noticeable on the head whether you are sitting or riding.
 It's a very low-volume helmet to help packability.
 It employs a shallow and oval shape to the helmet to achieve this.
 We find this makes the helmet feel a bit top-heavy on your head and reduces the amount of protective cover on the sides of the head.
-Our M/L-sized helmet covers up to the middle part of our occipital bun.
-For snowboarders, it could be possible to catch your heel side edge.
+Our M/L-sized helmet covers up to the middle part of our occipital lobe providing less coverage to the back of the head.
 The coverage pattern favors a mountaineering template instead of a traditional ski helmet amount of coverage.

 The Ascender is designed to offer superior ventilation, which contradicts performance in warmth.
 This helmet is best worn with a thin buff or beanie as there are no included ear pads and minimal padding throughout the helmet.
 It is, however, surprisingly warm and has minimal drafts considering its 108 vent count.

 Ventilation is where all mountaineering helmets should shine; when you look at climbing helmets, they often have multiple large vents.
 Climbing a powder-filled couloir is exhausting work, and you are sure to heat up.
-The Ascender offers excellent ventilation and has 112 vents.
-It uses three front intake vents, two back of the helmet relief vents, and 108 penetration-proof vents on top of the head.
+The Ascender offers excellent ventilation and has 113 vents.
+It uses three front intake vents, two back of the helmet exhaust vents, and 108 penetration-proof vents on top of the head.

-The intake vents channel air to the side of your head when moving and help provide airflow to minimize goggle fogging, while the two relief vents on the back allow warm air to exit in conjunction with the intake vents.
+The intake vents channel air to the side of your head when moving and help provide airflow to minimize goggle fogging, while the two exhaust vents on the back allow warm air to exit in conjunction with the intake vents.
 The 108 penetration-proof vents in the hard shell top enable heat to dissipate.
 These are effective due to the quantity and small gap of 2mm between the vent space, ensuring nothing will make it through to your head.
-The benefit of the penetration-proof shell is to prevent spindrift or wind-blown snow from entering from the top of your helmet.
+One of the benefits of the penetration-proof shell is to prevent spindrift or wind-blown snow from entering from the top of your helmet.
 We were impressed with the ventilation ability while offering a non-airy feel and look.

-The Ascender weighs in at 16 oz, a little heavy for a mountaineering helmet.
-When compared to ski helmets, it's lightweight.
+The Ascender weighs in at 16 oz, a little heavier than comparable ski mountaineering helmets.
+When compared to pure ski helmets, it's lightweight.
 The difference between this helmet and a standard mountaineering helmet is its enhanced protection, and ventilation abilities with some ski-centric features like the dial adjust harness.
 The helmet's weight is quite reasonable considering its feature set, and it's not too heavy to stop us from taking it into the mountains.
-It should appeal to most ski mountaineers aside from the highly weight-conscience.
+It should appeal to most ski mountaineers aside from the highly weight conscious.

 The Ascender is offered in 5 different colorways to provide a color for all users.
 Its general styling offers a distinct look that is more desirable than most climbing helmets and is on par with some ski helmets.
-While this model is at home in a skimo environment, it stands out awkwardly at the resort.
+While this model is at home in a backcountry setting, it stands out awkwardly at the resort.

 Should You Buy the Sweet Protection Ascender MIPS?